 With over 2.3 million rooftop solar power systems and almost 20,000 new installations every month, Australia is all set to harness the abundant power of the Sun.
+The output of a rooftop solar system is dependent on the amount of solar irradiance received by the active surface of the solar panels.
 The potential of a solar power system is determined by its location, the direction solar panels face, and the angle or tilt at that orientation.

 The direction of solar panels is important because installing solar panels that face the worst direction produce around 28% less energy than those facing the best direction.
 As Australia is in the Southern hemisphere, the sun’s direction moves towards the north.
 So north-facing panels will give maximum solar output.

 In Australia, even east or west-facing panels generate good yields.
 10 to 20% of efficiency will be lost compared to north-facing panels.
 The highlight is that it reduces the amount of power a household needs to buy by 4-5%.
 Best solar production can be a combination of directions as well.
 Placing the panels in the northeast, or north-west direction will increase sun exposure to the panels thereby increasing the solar power system’s ability to generate solar power.

 In Sydney, north-facing panels with a tilt of 30 degrees produce the maximum amount of solar energy throughout the year.
 It is ideal for those who have a fixed feed-in tariff, as it maximizes the savings.

 Though the overall solar energy production will be less for west-facing solar panels, it produces more power during afternoon peaks.
 This would mitigate pressure during peak demand periods and help in saving the homeowner’s money by reducing the electricity bill.

 West-facing solar panels spread solar generation across the day.
 It helps with electricity grid stability by preventing an imbalance between demand and supply.
 Which direction is best suited for solar panels in Australia?